skyfloyd/ionic2-fb-api/README.md

 `init( permissions?:Array<string> )` by this function you can initialize ionic2-fb-api.
 It takes one optional parameter.
 Here you can give permissions list which your application require from user to login.

+### Subscribe to `ionic2-fb-api` status changes

+`subscribeToStatusChange( func:any, status:string=null )` using this function it will call your function each time `ionic2-fb-api` will change it's status.
+Also it can call your function only for actual status if you will specify second `status` parameter.